frmichel/sparql-micro-service/deployment/docker/README.md

 You may want to use the Apache server that runs the SPARQL micro-services to serve other files.

-To do so, simply drop them in the `apache` directory, they will be accessible from the root at http://localhost/.
+To do so, simply drop them in the `html` directory, they will be accessible from http://localhost/html/.

 ## Common issues